rnm2453/python-slackclient/README.md

         self.conn = mysql.connector.connect(host = self.host, user = self.root, passwd = self.passwd, db = self.db)

 ```
-  The [Database Connection] link can help you find the values of each str in your computer
+  The [Database Connection] link can help you find the values of each argument for your computer to run the bot locally.

 How The Bot Works?